HELGA ZEPP-LAROUCHE BRIEFS GHANA RADIO AND AN INTERNATIONAL AFRICAN INTERNET RADIO

 crisis, and we have a {special} guest, very special program this

-evening: We have Miss Zepp-LaRouche, international pre
+evening: We have Miss Zepp-LaRouche, international president

 the Schiller Institute and chairperson of the German